The beach of Praia de Rocha with sandy white beach and cliffs and stunning ocean views

 The Ultimate Lisbon to Algarve Road Trip: 13 Best Stops Along the Way!

 The region draws thousands of visitors each summer, especially from Northern European countries, and for good reason!
-I’d want to escape those frigid winters too.
+I’d want to escape those dreary summers, too.

-This Lisbon to Algarve itinerary will guide you through the highlights between Portugal’s capital and the popular Algarve.
+So stick with me — this Lisbon to Algarve itinerary will guide you through the highlights between Portugal’s capital and the popular Algarve, including my favorite gems in Alentejo that the other blogs won’t tell you about!

 My Top 3 Algarve Experiences